Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: General covariance and quantum gravity

-To find emergent quantum systems with diffeomorphism-invariant evolution we evoke an argument presented by Dirac\ct{Dirac} for the Hamiltonian formulation of classical general relativity.
-We use the more modern ADM notation\rf{gADM}\ct{ADM_59,ADM_62_republished}.
-We also remember that the dynamical variables in the considered here quantum case are described by operators.
+To identify the quantum systems with diffeomorphism-symmetric dynamics, we evoke arguments presented by Dirac\ct{Dirac} for classical general relativity.
+We use the more modern ADM\ct{ADM_59,ADM_62_republished} notation\rf{gADM}, and we remember that in quantum theory observables are described by operators.